christocracy/cordova-plugin-background-geolocation/README.md

 ### Android

 Android **WILL** execute your configured ```callbackFn```.
 This is the main difference from original christocracy plugin.
 Android is using intents to do so.
-Read more about Android implementation in the [wiki](https://github.com/mauron85/cordova-plugin-background-geolocation/wiki/Android-implementation).

 On Android devices it is required to have a notification in the drawer because it's a "foreground service".
 This gives it high priority, decreasing probability of OS killing it.
+Check [wiki](https://github.com/mauron85/cordova-plugin-background-geolocation/wiki/Android-implementation) for explanation.

 If main activity is killed by the system and ```stopOnTerminate``` option is false, plugin will store locations into database.
 Stored locations can be retrieved later with ```getAllLocations``` method.
 Locations are also stored, when ```debug``` option is **true**.
 However in this case all stored locations, are flagged with ```debug: true``` and can be easily filtered.

+#### Custom ROMs

+Plugin should work with custom ROMS at least ANDROID_DISTANCE_FILTER.
+But ANDROID_FUSED_LOCATION provider depends on Google Play Services.
+Usually ROMs don't include Google Play Services libraries.
+Strange bugs may occur, like no GPS locations (only from network and passive) and other.
+When posting issue report, please mention that you're using custom ROM.

 #### `notificationIcon`
 **NOTE:** Only available for API Level >=21.